dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 ### Resources

-If you need any additional help or have some questions, you can reach out to us in the following ways:
+If you need any additional help or have some questions, use the following resources:

 - [dbt Cloud learn courses](https://courses.getdbt.com/collections) for on-demand video learning.
 - Our [Support team](https://docs.getdbt.com/docs/dbt-support) is always available to help you troubleshoot your dbt Cloud issues.